NicholasBunn/NicholasBunn/README.md

 - 👋 Hi, I’m @NicholasBunn
-- 👀 I’m interested in robotics, distributed systems, and integrating solutions to enhance the value that they can provide!
+- 👀 I’m interested in robotics, distributed systems, and integration of subsystems!
-- 🌱 I’m currently learning about NoSQL databases while working on my frontend knowledge
+- 🌱 I’m currently improving my knowledge on networking and frontend-design
-- 💞️ I’m looking to collaborate on anything I can really, just keen to learn where I can
+- 💞️ I’m looking to collaborate on robotics projects/anything cool I can run on a Pi
 - 📫 You can reach me on nicholasbunn04@gmail,com

 <!---